 - Weekends: 12 pm-5 pm Eastern time

 Since Hover is a very focused company, its answers are professional and extensive, and for the self-help, you have a vast knowledge base.

 Free domain privacy

 Prices are on the higher side

 Services could be expanded

 Hover Review - Conclusion

 Hover is a great and professional domain registrar with well-informed and responsive customer support and easy-to-use website.
-Although Hover' services are on the expensive side, Hover compensates its shortcoming with transparent, upsell-free pricing and free domain privacy which is included automatically.
+Although Hover's services are on the expensive side, Hover compensates its shortcomings with transparent, upsell-free pricing and free domain privacy which is included automatically.